When using a rechargeable battery, you’ll want to know what its state of charge (SoC) is – how charged is it?

 Another complication is that individual batteries differ.
 A generic chart for “AGM batteries” may not be exactly correct for a specific make and model.
 The only truly authoritative data is that provided by the manufacturer.

 However, the manufacturer’s data can be difficult to interpret, because they do not normally document any simple direct relationship between state of charge and voltage.
 Instead, they usually publish “constant current discharge” curves, which show how the battery voltage falls over time when discharged at various steady rates, such as 5 amps and 10 amps.
 That’s interesting, but not directly useful because that’s not how we typically use our batteries – they’re much more likely to have an intermittent load, such as a fridge’s compressor running on and off through the day and lighting in the evening.
 Given that an AGM battery’s usable capacity is higher when it is lightly loaded, this makes it difficult to directly relate real-world usage to those constant current discharge curves.

-Finally, the manufacturer’s data is usually specified at an ambient temperature of 25°C. The battery capacity increases with temperature, and may be down more than 30% at -20°C, and up by 10% or more at 50°C. That’s one reason why our battery recorder measures ambient temperature – it has a significant impact on battery state of charge.
+Finally, the manufacturer’s data is usually specified at an ambient temperature of 25°C. The battery capacity increases with temperature, and may be down more than 30% at -20°C, and up by 10% or more at 50°C.

 All we can really do, in practice, is to use a generic state of charge table, or a graph such as shown above, and decide what the practical minimum voltage for your batteries should be.